sboesebeck/morphium/docs/v5-vs-v6-performance.md

 > optimization round: O(1) duplicate-`_id` insert pre-check, dead messaging index removed,
 > `fullDocument` fast path) showed **no** significant change on this benchmark — with a
 > near-empty collection, throughput is bound by the per-collection write lock, exactly as
 > the write-concurrency plateau predicts.
+The same A/B against the MongoDB replica set
+> (Mac Studio client, 2026-08-07) is also flat: there the benchmark is sender-bound
+> (sendRate ≈ endToEndRate — four threads doing synchronous majority-acked inserts over the
+> network), and the receiver-side re-read the `fullDocument` fast path removes shows up as
+> delivery latency, not one-way throughput.
+Its effect belongs to the round-trip table
-What the optimization round *did* change: insert
+> above — hence the re-measurement note there.
+What the optimization round *did* change:
-> cost no longer grows with collection size.
-Single-document inserts into a collection
+> insert cost no longer grows with collection size.
+Single-document inserts into a
-> pre-filled with 200K documents went from ~97 inserts/s (per-insert O(N) `_id` scan) to
+> collection pre-filled with 200K documents went from ~97 inserts/s (per-insert O(N) `_id`
-> ~205,000 inserts/s (O(1) index lookup) in the same A/B setup.
+> scan) to ~205,000 inserts/s (O(1) index lookup) in the same A/B setup.

 ### $in Query: Indexed vs Non-Indexed